nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/eslint.md

    $ npm install --save-dev lint-staged husky
    ```

-2. Add ESLint to the `.lintstagedrc.json` file, so that changes are linted before they are committed.
+2. Create the `.lintstagedrc.json` file in the project root and add the following entry to it, so that changes are linted before they are committed and any changes are added to the commit.

     ```json
     {